 - These beds come in many sizes and designs, making it easy to find one that will sleep more than one person if necessary.

-- When used in a child’s room, they offer the perfect place for sleepover guests to spend the night.
+- When used in a kid’s room, they offer the perfect place for sleepover guests to spend the night.

 - When you outgrow the trundle or decide to upgrade to a separate bed, you can keep the main bed and sell the trundle.

-- The bottom bed will not hold up to years of daily use and will begin to fall apart and wear out well before the top bed will.
+- The bottom bed will not hold up to years of daily use and will begin to fall apart and wear out well before the top bed.